Prithvidhar/RedditBot/README.md

 python3 weaponbot.py
 ```

 Running the command will have the bot check its Reddit account for any mentions.
-If it finds any, it will look at the first word after its mention and scrape the details of the weapon from the TF2 Wiki
+If it finds any, it will look at the first word after its mention and scrape the details of the weapon from the TF2 Wiki.
+The user who mentioned the bot will then provide the positive and negative attributes of the weapon.
+Here is an [example](https://www.reddit.com/r/pythonforengineers/comments/13ih385/test_for_tf2weaponsstats/) of the command

+### Example mention
 ```
-u/Tf2WeaponStatsBot Sandvich
+u/Tf2WeaponStatsBot Sticky Jumper

-(Yes, this is a real weapon in the game)
+Reply from bot:

+Sticky Jumper Stats: Positive attributes:

+ +200% max secondary ammo on wearer

+ No self inflicted blast damage taken

+Negative attributes:

+ -100% damage penalty

+ No random critical hits

+ -6 max stickybombs out

+ Wearer cannot carry the intelligence briefcase or PASS Time JACK
 ```

 ## Challenges and experiences